cpeikert/Lol/README.md

     core of the project, and you'll need to install it to use anything else.

-  * The folder `apps` contains example cryptographic applications built using Lol.
+  * The `apps` directory contains example cryptographic applications built using Lol.
 If you are interested in using our example applications, you will need this library.
 It is on Hackage [here](https://hackage.haskell.org/package/lol-apps).
 If you are just writing your own applications, you don't need to install this library.

-  * The folder `challenges` contains code to generate and verify RLWE and RLWR challenges, which are described [here](https://web.eecs.umich.edu/~cpeikert/rlwe-challenges).
+  * The `challenges` directory contains code to generate and verify RLWE and RLWR challenges, which are described [here](https://web.eecs.umich.edu/~cpeikert/rlwe-challenges).

-  * The folder `compiler` contains an unmaintained, primitive FHE compiler for Lol.
+  * The `compiler` directory contains an unmaintained, primitive FHE compiler for Lol.
 Eventually, this will work in conjuction with lol-apps to transform plaintext descriptions of algorithms into their homomorphic counterparts.